GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 ## Anatomy of a variable font

-A variable font is a collection of master styles, with one central 'default' master (usually the Regular font style) and multiple registered "axes" which tie the central master to the other masters.
+A variable font is a collection of master styles, with one central "default" master (usually the Regular font style) and multiple registered "axes" which tie the central master to the other masters.
 For example, the **Weight** axis might connect a Light style master to the default style and through to the Bold